 Chelsea Feltman, soprano (Tesla’s Pigeon)

 Phaedra’s costume by Irena Romendik

-*The staging of Phaedra was developed by Judith Barnes and presented by LEIMAY during SOAK 2017
+*The staging of Phaedra was developed and directed by Judith Barnes and presented by LEIMAY during SOAK 2017

 I Stand Alone brings together three powerful monodramas written for the female voice: Knoxville, Summer of 1915 by Samuel Barber, Tesla’s Pigeon by Melissa Dunphy, and Phaedra by Benjamin Britten, performed by three different singers.
 Each piece deals, in some way, with an impossibility, a yearning for something that can never be attained.